tylerwray/me/src/content/tutorials/phoenix-live-view-ecommerce/index.md

 ---
-title: Live View eCommerce
+title: 'How to - Phoenix LiveView'
-description: Learn phoenix live view by building a real-world eCommerce application that can actually process payments!
+description: Learn Phoenix LiveView by building a real-world eCommerce application that can actually process payments!
 tags:
   - stripe
   - elixir